kevinhrim/Journal-Tracker/readme.txt

 = Do you have any guides / documentation? =

 Yes!
-Please visit our dedicated site [Weight Tracker Website](https://weight.yeken.uk "Weight Tracker Website")
+Please visit our dedicated site

 = Does it create any custom mySQL tables =